 8.3.
-Ombuds Dispute Resolution Services for Faculty is a confidential, impartial, informal, and independent resource for addressing concerns about respectful campus interactions and for exploring the possibility of resolving difficulties at the least adversarial level.
+Ombuds Services are voluntary and are available to faculty at all levels, faculty administrators, and graduate students.
+These services are also available to staff as described in UAP 3220 "Ombuds Services."
+The Ombuds Services office is a confidential, impartial, informal, and independent resource for addressing concerns about respectful campus interactions and for exploring the possibility of resolving difficulties at the least adversarial level.
 Services include confidential respectful consultations about experiences and concerns, discussion of options, information about policies and relevant UNM resources, collaborative problem solving, and mediation.
-In the mediation process, the individuals decide if and how they will resolve their difficulties and they can write agreements for moving forward.
-These services are voluntary and are available to faculty at all levels and to faculty administrators.
-This office coordinates services with Ombuds Dispute Resolution for Staff, Ombuds Dispute Resolution for Graduate Students, and with the Dean of Students office as needs arise.
+In the mediation process, the individuals decide if and how they will resolve their difficulties, and they can make agreements for moving forward.